Tenuta di Ghizzano and a double anniversary

 Tenuta di Ghizzano’s portfolio includes two excellent IGT Costa Toscana wines for easy young drinking, these being Il Ghizzano Rosso and Bianco.
 The Rosso showcases Sangiovese, with 5% Merlot, with 40,000 bottles.
 The Bianco blends 50% Vermentino, 30% Trebbiano Toscana, and 20% Malvasia Bianca, with just 4,000 bottles.

-Following the Tuscan tradition, the winery also produces 1,300 half-bottles of intensely sweet Passito called San Germano.
+Following the Tuscan tradition, the winery produces 1,300 half-bottles of intensely sweet Passito; a Vin Santo called San Germano.
 This IGT Costa Toscana blends 80% Trebbiano Toscana with 15% Colombana and 5% Malvasia Bianca.

-However, this article features the two top foot-trodden reds that are celebrating their anniversaries, namely Veneroso and Nambrot, of which more below.
+However, this article features the two top red blends, each celebrating its anniversary, namely Veneroso and Nambrot, which now follow below.

 Veneroso 2015, Terre di Pisa DOC, 13.5%

-The 30th-anniversary release, being a blend of 70% Sangiovese with 20% Cabernet Sauvignon and 10% Petit Verdot.
-It’s fermented in open 3,000-litre wooden vats and given 16 months maturation in used 500-litre French oak casks.
-First made in 1985, it was the first wine bottled at the Estate.
+The 30th-anniversary release is a blend of 70% Sangiovese with 20% Cabernet Sauvignon and 10% Petit Verdot, so it qualifies for the small (46 ha) DOC Terre di Pisa.
+The grapes are fermented in open 3,000-litre wooden vats and given 16 months of maturation in used 500-litre French oak casks.
+The first vintage was in 1985; it was also the first wine bottled at the Estate.
 It heralded Italy’s winemaking renaissance and the emergence of Supertuscan wines.

 The grapes for the 24,000 bottles of Veneroso grow in the Torricella Bassa, Il Monte, and Chiesina vineyards.
 These lie at elevations of 180 metres and face south-southwest.

-A youthful ruby-garnet colour, this was decanted for an hour to let it open up.
-In doing so, there’s a loose tea aroma redolent of Sangiovese, with a eucalypt note thrown in for good measure.
+After decanting for an hour, the wine is open and ready.
+A youthful ruby-garnet colour, a loose tea aroma redolent of Sangiovese, with a eucalypt note thrown in.
 The palate has a superb balance of acidity, fruit and tannins, with an attractive mentholated flavour mixed with sour cherries.
 A long finish shows a hint of grilled almonds.

 Food-wise, Lasagne al Forno hits the spot for me.
 Veneroso with that ragù and béchamel sauce will have you returning for thirds, not just seconds.

-Veneroso is a fantastic advertisement for the wines of Pisa!
+Veneroso is an excellent advertisement for the wines of Pisa!

 Nambrot 2016, IGT Costa Toscana, 14%

-The 20th-anniversary release, with 9,500 bottles.
-This time a Bordeaux-blend of 60% Merlot, 20% Cabernet Franc, and 20% Petit Verdot.
+Pronounced “Nambro”, 2016 is the 20th-anniversary release, with 9,500 bottles.
+This red is a Bordeaux blend of 60% Merlot, 20% Cabernet Franc, and 20% Petit Verdot and uses the IGT Costa Toscana appellation, which allows a wide range of red, Rosato and white wines.
 Again, it ferments in open-topped oak vats.
 Maturation takes 18 months in 225-litre French oak barrels, of which 30% are new.

-The Venerosi Pesciolini family traces back to 820 AD with Nambrot, a Carolingian aristocrat.
-The wine name cites him.
+The Venerosi Pesciolini family traces back to 820 AD with their ancestor, Nambrot, a Carolingian aristocrat, lending the wine his name.
 It was initially 100% Merlot, beginning with the 1996 harvest.
-However, Cabernet Franc and Petit Verdot are now in the blend.
+However, it’s now a blend with Cabernet Franc and Petit Verdot.
 The amount of new oak used has also reduced over time.

-I rate these wines highly.
+I rate these wines hugely and show that this relatively unknown corner of Tuscany can make wines as good and distinctive as their more famous peers.
 Hence I recommend that you join in with the anniversary celebrations by trying them yourself!

 Tenuta di Ghizzano